MichaelRWolf/wendy-ai/notes-from-google-doc.md

 the collaborative archive you and Susana might later publish from.

 🧩 3.
-How the “missing half” resolves
+How the "missing half" resolves

-Even though your Clone learns mainly from your side, all of Susana’s dialogue stays in the full transcripts and the dual summaries.
+Even though your Clone learns mainly from your side, all of Susana's dialogue stays in the full transcripts and the dual summaries.

-Over time, as we process more episodes, that shared corpus naturally fills in context and continuity — so when you’re ready to co-author the “Mystic rEvolution” book, you’ll already have a chapter-ready base.
+Over time, as we process more episodes, that shared corpus naturally fills in context and continuity — so when you're ready to co-author the "Mystic rEvolution" book, you'll already have a chapter-ready base.

 🌸 4.
 Workflow recap